launchscout/ai-part-deux/index.md

 # Keeping your brain engaged
 - It can write code faster than you can read it
+- But you still need to read the code!
+- It's super easy to "skim" the code
 - This is the one I struggle with the most
 - More of an issue with languages I use less